 - Where: Abbey Lane, Whitby, North Yorkshire, YO22 4JT

-- When: The abbey, grounds and museum are currently closed (as of January 31, 2019) until at least April 1, 2019, while £1.6 million is being spent on renovations and improvements.
-These will include a new facilities in the visitor center, improved entrances to reduce waiting times and new, interactive displays in the museum and around the grounds.
-Visit their project website to keep up with the changes afoot.
+- When: The abbey, grounds and museum reopened in April 2019 after a £1.6 million renovation.
+The renovation included new facilities in the visitor center, improved entrances to reduce waiting times, as well as interactive displays in the museum and around the grounds.

 - Directions by car: The town of Whitby is reached on the A171 in North Yorkshire, then follow local signs to the abbey.
 It is on the clifftop, East of Whitby.
 Pay parking is 100 meters from the abbey entrance.
 Disabled visitors can be set down closer to the entrance.
 There is also disabled parking in the main parking area with ramped access to the entrance.